nagpaul/nagpaul.github.io/about.md

 ---

-Data Science Intern at All Traffic Solutions.
+Data Science Intern at All Traffic Solutions
-MS Computer Science - George Mason University.
+MS Computer Science - George Mason University

 <!-- ---
 title: About